Resources for Faculty

 - Reviewing and advising the Mason research community on new or revised federal and state laws, rules, and regulations that affect research administration.

-The Office of Research Integrity and Assurance
+Research Development, Integrity, and Assurance

-ORIA promotes ethical and responsible research by serving as a resource.
+RDIA promotes ethical and responsible research by serving as a resource.
 The office provides policies, procedures, support, training and advice to aid researchers with compliance related to federal, state, university, and local regulations with regard to research.
 The office identifies compliance risks and alerts the research community, and monitors and investigates instances of noncompliance.

 The Office of Research Computing